CQC We and I Statements

-The same requirements and principles apply for carrying out transition assessments as for other needs assessments under the adult statute (see Assessment).
+The same requirements and principles apply for carrying out transition assessments as for other needs assessments under the Care Act (see Assessment chapter).

-For example, assessments must include an assessment of the outcomes, views and wishes that matter to the child or carer in question, and an assessment of their strengths and capabilities.
+For example, assessments must include an assessment of the outcomes, views and wishes that matter to the child or carer and an assessment of their strengths and capabilities.

 The young person or carer in question must be involved in the assessment for it to be person centred and reflect their views and wishes.
-The assessment must also involve anyone else who the young person or carer wants to involve in the assessment.
-For example, many young people will want their parents involved in their process.
+The assessment must also involve anyone else who the young person or carer wants to involve in the assessment, for example, their parents.

-Transition assessments should be carried out in a reasonable timescale.
-Local authorities should inform the young person or carer of an indicative timescale over which the assessment will be conducted and keep them informed.
+Transition assessments should be carried out within a reasonable timescale.
+Local authorities should inform the young person or carer of the likely timescale over which the assessment will be conducted and keep them informed.

-While like all assessments transition assessments must identify all a person’s needs for care and support, they should be proportionate to that person’s needs.
-For someone with a low level of need, an assessment might be light touch, but in many cases, more thorough examination will be required to establish a person’s needs fully.
+While transition assessments must identify all a person’s needs for care and support, they should be proportionate to that person’s needs.
+For someone with a low level of need, an assessment might be light touch, but in many cases, more thorough assessment will be required to fully establish a person’s needs.

-Transition assessments should consider the immediate short term outcomes that a child or carer wants to achieve as well as the medium and longer term aspirations for their life.
+Transition assessments should consider the immediate short term outcomes that a child or carer wants to achieve as well as their medium and longer term goals.
 Progress towards achieving outcomes should be monitored.

-EHC plans must be person centred, and must focus on preparation for adulthood from Year 9.
-Therefore, for young people with EHC plans, transition assessments should build on the plans which will already contain information about the person, their aspirations and progress towards achieving their desired outcomes.
+For young people with EHC plans, transition assessments should build on the plans which will already contain information about the young person, their aspirations and progress towards achieving their desired outcomes.

-Similarly, for young people and carers who do not have an EHC plan, but who already have other plans under children’s legislation, the transition assessment should build on existing information.
+Similarly, for young people and carers who do not have an EHC plan, but who already have other plans under children’s legislation, the transition assessment should build on these.

 In all cases, the young person or carer in question must agree to the assessment where they have mental capacity and are competent to agree.
-Where a young person or carer lacks mental capacity or is not competent to agree, the local authority must be satisfied that an assessment is in their best interests.
-Everyone has the right to refuse a transition assessment, however the local authority must undertake an assessment regardless if it suspects that a child is experiencing or at risk of abuse or neglect.
+Where a young person or carer lacks mental capacity or is not competent to agree, the local authority must be satisfied that a transition assessment is in their best interests.
+Everyone has the right to refuse a transition assessment, however the local authority must undertake an assessment if it suspects that a child or young person is experiencing or is at risk of abuse or neglect.

-The right of young people to make decisions is subject to their capacity to do so as set out in the Mental Capacity Act 2005.
+The right of young people to make decisions is subject to their capacity to do so as set out in the Mental Capacity Act (MCA) 2005.
+(The MCA only applies to those over the age of 16, who lack mental capacity.)
 The underlying principle of the Act is to ensure that those who lack capacity are supported to make as many decisions for themselves as possible, and that any decision made or action taken on their behalf, is done so in their best interests.
 This is a necessity if the transition assessment is to be person centred.

 For young people below the age of 16, local authorities will need to establish a young person’s competence using the test of ‘Gillick competence’ (whether they are able to understand a proposed treatment or procedure).
 Where the young person is not competent, a person with parental responsibility will need to be involved in their transition assessment, – or an independent advocate provided if there is no one appropriate to act on their behalf (either with or without parental responsibility).

 The local authority may combine a transition assessment with any other assessment it is carrying out, or it may carry out assessments jointly with, or on behalf of, another organisation.
-All such cases must meet the consent condition around mental capacity or the competence condition set out above.
-For example, transition assessments should be combined with existing EHC assessments unless there are specific circumstances to prevent it.
+All such cases must meet the consent condition around mental capacity or the competence condition set out in Section 10, Mental Capacity.
+For example, transition assessments should be combined with existing EHC plans unless there are specific circumstances to prevent it.

 The power to join up assessments also applies, so for example if an adult is caring for a 17 year old in transition and a 12 year old, the local authority could combine:

 Information and advice must be accessible and proportionate to whoever needs it and must consider individual circumstances.
-For example when providing information and advice to young people and young carers, it is often more effective if information is given face to face from a trusted source, such as the young person’s care coordinator.
+For example, when providing information and advice to young people and young carers, it is often more effective if information is given face to face from a trusted source, such as their care coordinator.

-The Children and Families Act 2014 requires local authorities to publish a local offer, which includes provision of information and advice for children’s social care in their local area, including specific requirements for young people who are preparing for adulthood (see chapter 4 of SEND Code of Practice).
-The Care Act places a similar duty on local authorities to provide information and advice about adult care and support (see Information and Advice).
+The Children and Families Act 2014 requires local authorities to publish a local offer, which includes provision of information and advice for children’s social care in their local area, including specific requirements for young people who are preparing for adulthood.
+The Care Act places a similar duty on local authorities to provide information and advice about adult care and support (see Information and Advice chapter).

-When sharing information with a young carer about the person they care for a supported self-assessment during transition, the local authority must be satisfied that it is appropriate for the young carer to have the information.
-They must have regard to all circumstances in taking this decision, especially the age of the young carer, however each case will be different and there is no one age at which a young carer is necessarily old enough to receive information.
+When sharing information with a young carer about the person they care for as part of a supported self-assessment during transition, the local authority must be satisfied that it is appropriate for the young carer to have the information.
+It must consider all circumstances in taking this decision, especially the age of the young carer.
+However, each case will be different and there is no one age at which a young carer is necessarily old enough to receive information.
 The local authority must ensure that the adult consents to have their information shared in this way.

 People with complex needs for care and support may have several professionals involved in their lives, and numerous assessments from multiple organisations.
 For children with special educational needs, the Children and Families Act 2014 brings these assessments together into a coordinated EHC plan (see SEND Code of Practice, Chapter 9).

-Local authorities must cooperate with relevant partners, and this duty is reciprocal (see Integration, Cooperation and Partnerships).
-This includes an explicit requirement which states that children and adult services must cooperate for the purposes of transition to adult care and support.
+Local authorities must cooperate with relevant partners, and this duty is shared (see Integration, Cooperation and Partnerships chapter).
+This includes a clear requirement which states that children and adult services must cooperate for the purposes of transition to adult care and support.
 Often, staff working in children’s services will have built relationships and knowledge about the young person or carer in question over a number of years.
 As young people and carers prepare for adulthood, children’s services and adults’ services should work together to pass on this knowledge and build new relationships in advance of transition.

-The local authority should have a clear understanding of their responsibilities, including funding arrangements, for young people and carers who are moving from children’s to adult services.
-Disputes between different departments within a local authority about who is responsible can be time consuming and can sometimes result in disruption to the young person or carer.
+The local authority should have a clear understanding of its responsibilities, including funding arrangements, for young people and carers who are moving from children’s to adult services.

 The local authority must also cooperate with relevant external agencies including local GP practices, housing providers and educational institutions.
 Again, this duty is reciprocal.
 This cooperation is crucial to help ensure that assessments and planning are person centred.
 Furthermore, local health services or schools are vital to identifying young people and carers who may not already be in contact with local authorities.